A glance at reaction of sports to Russian invasion

 SWIMMING

-World governing body FINA rules all Russia and Belarus athletes and officials to compete as neutrals with no country flag, colors or symbols.
+FINA allowing Russia and Belarus athletes and officials to compete as neutrals with no country flag, colors or symbols.
 FINA Order awarded to Russian President Vladimir Putin withdrawn.
 World junior championships in Kazan, Russia, in August canceled.
 Diving world series in Kazan in April canceled.

 TAEKWONDO